google/googletest/googletest/docs/advanced.md

 assertion failure in a destructor may leave your object in a partially-destructed state.
 Use assertions carefully in these situations!

+### Snapshot Testing

+Often writing equality assertions is tedious, but checking that the output of your code is correct "by hand" is rather quick.
+For example, your code might generate images, HTML, SQL statements, etc. If such output changes rather rarely, e.g., you do a lot of refactoring, but the output must not be affected, then snapshot testing might work for you.

+To use snapshot testing, write something like `EXPECT_EQ_SNAPSHOT(val)`. `val` is then compared to a snapshot stored in a file.
+The name of said file is generated using the name of the test file and the test parameter, plus the `.snap` extension.
+Snapshot files should be checked in with your source code.

+To generated a snapshot, as needed the first time, or to update a snapshot call your test executable with `GTEST_UPDATE_SNAPSHOT=1` in the environment.
+*It is your responsibility to check manually that the snapshot conforms to what your code should do*.
+Do not simply updating your snapshot every time your test fails.
+If you need to update snapshots often, consider making the output of your code more stable: e.g., remove timestamps, remove platform-specific output, sort dictionary keys.

 ## Teaching googletest How to Print Your Values

 When a test assertion such as `EXPECT_EQ` fails, googletest prints the argument